Serge Simard

-Serge Simard (born 1950) is a Canadian politician in the province of Quebec Simard was elected to represent the riding of Dubuc in the National Assembly of Quebec in the 2008 provincial election.
+Serge Simard (born 1950) is a Canadian politician in the province of Quebec.
+Simard was elected to represent the riding of Dubuc in the National Assembly of Quebec in the 2008 provincial election.
 He is a member of the Quebec Liberal Party and the delegate Minister for Natural Resources.

-A municipal councillor prior to his election, he was the president for council of the borough of La Baie in the Saguenay region.
-He was a member of several committees in the city of Saguenay.
+A municipal councillor prior to his election, he was the president of the council in La Baie, a borough in the Saguenay region, and a member of several committees in the city of Saguenay.
 Prior to his political career, Simard obtained a degree from the Université Laval and worked for several years for the Mouvement Desjardins.